thoughtspot/thoughtspot.github.io/_includes/content/ports-network.md

 ### Required ports for inbound and outbound cluster access

-ThoughtSpot uses static ports for inbound and outbound access to a cluster.
+ThoughtSpot uses static ports for inbound and outbound access to the cluster.

 |Port|Protocol|Service Name|Direction|Source|Dest.|Description|
 |----|--------|------------|---------|------|-----|-----------|